stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

 title: >-
   Becoming a better manager - Three biggest mistakes as an engineering manager
 excerpt: >-
-  Reflecting on my journey as an engineering manager, I delve into the three biggest mistakes I've made—feeling overly responsible for my team's actions, striving to be fair to everyone, and neglecting my own development.
-Each mistake taught me valuable lessons that have shaped my approach to leadership.
+  Reflecting on my journey as an engineering manager, I explore three of my biggest mistakes: jumping in to help too quicklu, always trying to be fair to everyone, and neglecting my own development as a manager.
+Each misstep has taught me valuable lessons that have refined my approach to leadership and shaped how I support my team’s growth.
 date: "2024-10-28T12:32:00.000Z"
 featuredImg: /assets/img/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager--featured-img.webp
 meta: